simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 Thorny also is the way of the Hindu scientists.
-Here, before us is an example, in a struggling young scientist Bose Sen, a biologist and pupil of Sir Jagadis Bose.
+Here, before us is an example, in a struggling young scientist, a biologist and pupil of Sir Jagadis Bose.
 He began his laboratory in the name of Vivekananda.
 In his peaceful little house above the laboratory is a room dedicated to the relics of Ramakrishna, Vivekananda and other teachers of this group.
 This young man, pupil of the closest pupil of Vivekananda, carries into life the principles of this master, who fearlessly proclaimed his evocation to action and knowledge.
 In this little top chamber he formulates his thoughts, surrounded by the things which belonged to his beloved leaders.
 One remembers vividly the portraits of Ramakrishna and his wife.
 Both faces impress one with their purity and striving.
 We sat in complete silence near this memorial hearth.
 Greetings!

 - - - - -